taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Eireena leads the way, flanked by Serena and Asoka.
 Iri, feeling bolder, is now balanced on top of Asoka's head, who dutifully eats oatcakes and drinks juice.
 Asoka and Iri take comfort in the embroidered tapestry lining the hallways, depicting familiar shapes and patterns from the Biononymous textile lexicon.

 They reach a large tapestry mural depicting The Burning, and the procession slows down to admire it.
-The mural shows the Space Barges fleeing into orbit on their super strong and finer-than-hair space elevator cables, SynTh-stitched [carbon nanotubes](https://en.wikipedia.org/wiki/Carbon_nanotube) sparkling as underneath, Earth collapses into chaos thanks to violent cyclones, intensely pouring acid rain, blistering heat and drought, and toxic atmospheric chemicals.
+The mural shows the Space Ferries fleeing into orbit on their super strong and finer-than-hair space elevator cables, SynTh-stitched [carbon nanotubes](https://en.wikipedia.org/wiki/Carbon_nanotube) sparkling as underneath, Earth collapses into chaos thanks to violent cyclones, intensely pouring acid rain, blistering heat and drought, and toxic atmospheric chemicals.
 The mural shows everyone planetside, including the Biononymous, fleeing underground and crowding themselves into caves.
 The mural then shows the years spent suffering in this underground existence, unable to grow much, without any of the basics of civilization, crowded underground with too many people.
 So many people die during those years, from hunger, from restless violence, and from environmental poisoning.

 Next, the mural moves on to when the Biononymous, led by Mother Bird, the First Weaver, are able to make their way back to Mother Bird's textile factories, and recover not only miles upon miles of top quality air-and-water-filtering organzas, but also the means to make more.
 This allows the Biononymous to create living and farming structures above ground.

-The final scene of the mural shows the Space Barges coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
+The final scene of the mural shows the Space Ferries coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
 Eireen runs her hand along the World Government flag embroidered into the mural.

 Eireena: **"The Global Water Crisis...what you know as 'The Burning'...it's incredible that Iúna got the Biononymous back above ground just 7 years later.
 To think that Howes Cave City abandoned you after *26 years* of farming service..."**